Category: Features

 What you’ll need

-My personal favourite way is to create a gilding wax – simply mix Gorgeous Gold with Browning Wax in a 50/50 ratio and you will be able to add the wow factor by simply applying this with your finger, onto any raised detail – I love it!
-Quick tip here is don’t mix so it is all the same colour and less of a mix will mean more variety in the gold finish making it look more original and not flat.
+My personal favourite way to create a gilded effect is to create a gilding wax – simply mix Frensheen Gorgeous Gold with Browning Wax in a 50/50 ratio and you will be able to add the wow factor by simply applying this with your finger, onto any raised detail – I love it!

 What you’ll need

-And lastly, but by no means least – check out Frenshimmers – a ready mix metallic for those who want a more uniform look but with a hint of sparkle – my favourite is the Rusty Ol Bronze, and it really does look like bronze!
+And lastly, but by no means least, check out Frenshimmers, a ready mix metallic for those who want a more uniform look but with a hint of sparkle – my favourite is the Rusty Ol Bronze, as it really does look like bronze!

 Title